 MILK AND YOGURT- Orchard Nutrition has come on board with Organic Pastures raw dairy products.
 They carry whole raw milk, raw cream, raw colostrum, chocolate colostrum and butter.
 Raley’s Market and Orchard Nutrition carry Straus Creamery whole milk.
 This is pasteurized milk but it is not homogenized.
 The easiest milk to digest is raw whole milk with its ample supply of enzymes designed to aid digestion.
 Please call our office for our local supplier of raw milk.

 BUTTER- It is getting pretty easy to find organic butter in many supermarkets.
 Organic Pastures from Fresno has raw organic butter sold by the pound.
 It is for eating and not for cooking.
 Raw organic grass-fed butter is a healing food.
 It contains anti-stiffness factors that help keep us pliable as we age.
 It is also protective against hardening of the arteries, cataracts, and calcification of the pineal gland.
 The recommended dose is around 1-2 tablespoons per day.
 Orchard Nutrition now carries this product.
 In the old days we would have butter making parties-what a lot of work for 2 cups of butter.
 Thank you Organic Pastures for taking on the task.
-We are currently carrying this magnificent butter at our office for $12.50 per pound.
+Orchard Nutrition and Country Organics carry raw butter for your superior health needs.

 GRAINS- Organic dried beans, lentils, brown rice, whole grains and whole grain breakfast cereals that must be cooked are best for us.
 All grains should be soaked for 24 hours before using to decrease the enzyme inhibitors that decrease the absorption of vital nutrients.
 For more information on this very easy process see Sally Fallon’s Cookbook, Nourishing Traditions, for guidance.
 Avoid the overuse of processed cold cereals, white rice and white flour products, puffed grains, canned beans, and all factory-made soy products.